gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy's first thought was,
 *What th' hell do I say now?*
-What could she possibly say to someone who appeared to be sane but had just revealed that they were two eggs short of an omelette?
+What could she possibly say to someone who had just revealed that they were two eggs short of an omelette?

 Doctor Johel smiled as if she could read Iffy's mind.
 "It's a lot to take in, isn't it?